2013 MINI Cooper Performance

 The 2013 Mini Cooper offers three 1.6-liter, four-cylinder engines.
 The base engine makes 121 horsepower.
 The turbocharged engine in the Cooper S makes 181 horsepower and the turbocharged engine in the John Cooper Works model makes 208 horsepower.
 All models have a standard six-speed manual transmission and an optional six-speed automatic.
 All Cooper models use premium gasoline.
 With the automatic transmission, the base Cooper averages 28/36 mpg city/highway, according to the EPA.

 Though the base Cooper makes just 121 horsepower, some think that the engine delivers enough pep to satisfy most drivers.
-Critiques of the Cooper S and John Cooper Works models are all-around positive.
+Reviewer opinion of the Cooper S and John Cooper Works models is all-around positive.
 According to test drivers, these models have stronger acceleration off the line and don’t feel underpowered in freeway passing maneuvers.
 Reviewers like the manual transmission most.
 Test drivers say, however, that the automatic isn’t as refined as the manual.

 - "Most drivers will likely be plenty happy with the base Cooper, but the thrills increase with the S, while the JCW pumps up the fun quotient to full blast.
 With the six-speed manual transmission, you get a remarkably precise shifter and an acquiescent clutch.
 Shifts in the automatic aren't especially smooth, but put it in Manual mode and you're rewarded with quick responses to inputs made via the steering-wheel-mounted shift paddles." -- Edmunds